Drakesville in Davis County, IA

 Authorities believed all three victims were killed at about the same time, but the exact time and location of the slayings wasn’t known.

-Eight Division of Criminal Investigation agents were sent to Wapello County to investigate the murders, and hundreds of leads followed.
+Eight Iowa Division of Criminal Investigation (DCI) agents were sent to Wapello County to investigate the murders, and hundreds of leads followed.

 One year after the murders and despite some initial “strong suspects,” then-Wapello County Sheriff Bud Erwin said there had been no new breaks and no new leads for months.
 Erwin said though police continued their investigation, so far they had been unable to determine a motive for the bludgeoning deaths.

-No murder weapon was recovered, and tests showed no traces of drugs in the bodies.
+They’d not recovered any murder weapon, and autopsy reports showed no trace of drugs in any of the three victims’ bodies.

 Ottumwa in Wapello County

-When the Iowa Division of Criminal Investigation established a Cold Case Unit in 2009, the murders of Link, Lade, and Hook were three of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.
+When the DCI established a Cold Case Unit in 2009, the Link, Lade, and Hook triple homicide was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.
 Although the Cold Case Unit closed down in December 2011 due to lack of funding, the DCI continues to investigate cases where they were making progress.
 They also follow up on any new leads provided in these cases.

 About Sarah Link